-- Initially, no response other than "the board will consider and welcomes input from its shareholders." - Assemble team quickly; inform directors. - Call special board meeting for the board to meet with the team and consider the communication. - Determine board's response and whether to meet with the activist.
+- In the event an activist goes public, it is usually best to keep the initial response to "the board will consider and welcomes input from its shareholders." - However, consider whether there is anything in the activist's initial public disclosure that warrants a more substantive response immediately. - Assemble team quickly; inform directors. - Determine timing for board meeting for the board to meet with the team and consider the communication. - Determine the board's response and whether to meet with the activist.
 Even in public situations, consider pursuing disciplined engagement with the activist.

-Failure to meet may also be viewed negatively by institutional investors.
+Failure to meet may be viewed negatively by institutional investors.
 Recognize that the activist may mischaracterize what occurs in meetings.
-There should be at least two company representatives at any meeting or call with the activist. - If the activist makes a demand -e.g., replace the Chair or CEO that the board finds unacceptable or non-negotiable, it may be advisable to make the board's position on that item clear earlier rather than later, even if there is willingness to consider and negotiate other aspects of the activist's platform. - Avoid mixed messages and preserve the credibility of the board and management. - Continuously gauge whether the best outcome is to agree upon board change and/or strategic, business or other action in order to avoid (or resolve) a proxy fight. - Be prepared and willing to defend vigorously, if a reasonable settlement is not possible. - Recognize that a proxy fight will entail a meaningful time commitment from both management and directors, and work in advance to coordinate availability for key meetings with shareholders and proxy advisory firms. - Engage with other shareholders, not only the activist, to take investor temperature, solicit feedback and assess whether actions may (and should) be taken by the company to secure support (if an activist identifies a legitimate issue, the company may propose its own plan for resolving any shortcomings that is distinct from the activist's solutions or co-opts any sensible concepts). - Appreciate that the public dialogue is often asymmetrical; activists may make personal attacks and use aggressive language or advance unrealistic financial

-- projections, but the company's response should be disciplined and fact-based and should not respond to personal attacks in kind. - Remain focused on the business; activist approaches can be very distracting, but strong business performance, though not an absolute defense, is one of the best defenses.
+There should be at least two company representatives at any meeting or call with the activist.

+- If the activist makes a demand -e.g., replace the Chair or CEO that the board finds unacceptable or non-negotiable, it may be advisable to make the board's position on that item clear earlier rather than later, even if there is willingness to consider and negotiate other aspects of the activist's platform. - Avoid mixed messages and preserve the credibility of the board and management. - Continuously gauge whether the best outcome is to agree upon board change and/or strategic, business or other action in order to avoid (or resolve) a proxy fight. - Be prepared and willing to defend vigorously, if a reasonable settlement is not possible. - Recognize that a proxy fight will entail a meaningful time commitment from both management and directors, and work in advance to coordinate availability for key meetings with shareholders and proxy advisory firms. - Engage with other shareholders, not only the activist, to assess investor sentiment, solicit feedback and assess whether actions may (and should) be taken by the company to secure support (if an activist identifies a legitimate issue, the company may propose its own plan for resolving any shortcomings that is distinct from the activist's solutions or co-opts any sensible concepts). - Appreciate that the public dialogue is often asymmetrical; activists may make personal attacks and use aggressive language or advance unrealistic financial projections, but the company's response should be disciplined and fact-based and should not respond to personal attacks in kind. - Remain focused on the business; activist approaches can be very distracting, but strong business performance, though not an absolute defense, is one of the best defenses.
 Similarly, unexpected poor performance can undermine a company's defense.
-When and if business challenges arise, act in a manner that preserves and builds credibility with shareholders. - Maintain the confidence and morale of employees, partners and other stakeholders. - A significant number of major institutional investors are increasingly skeptical of activists and activist platforms even as they closely scrutinize targeted companies as well.
+When and if business challenges arise, act in a manner that preserves and builds credibility with shareholders. - Maintain the confidence and morale of employees, partners and other stakeholders.

+• A significant number of major institutional investors are increasingly skeptical of activists and activist platforms even as they closely scrutinize targeted companies.
 Investors can be persuaded not to follow the recommendations of ISS in support of a dissident's proxy solicitation.
 When presented with a well-articulated and compelling corporate purpose and plan for the long-term, sustainable success of a company, investors are able to cut through the cacophony of short-sighted gains promised by activists touting short-term strategies and advancing disingenuous attacks.
-As a result, when a company's management and directors work together to present a compelling long-term strategy for value creation, investors will listen.
+As a result, when a company's management and directors work together to present a compelling long-term strategy for value creation, and have built credibility with their investors, the investors will listen and respond favorably.

+Martin Lipton

-Martin Lipton Steven A. Rosenblum Karessa L. Cain Sabastian V. Niles Anna Dimitrijević
+Steven A. Rosenblum

+Karessa L. Cain

+Elina Tetelbaum

+Carmen X. W. Lu

+Anna Dimitrijević